Variable Matrix-Weighted Besov Spaces: Introduction

+The matrix variants of Muckenhoupt $A_\infty$ weights were also first introduced by Volberg \cite{v97}.
+Differently from the scalar-valued case, the class of matrix Muckenhoupt $A_\infty$ weights are split into different matrix $A_{p,\infty}$ weights with $p\in(0,\infty)$.
+Recently, Bu et al. \cite{bhyy23 1} found various equivalent characterizations of $A_{p,\infty}$ weights and gave several important properties of these weights.
+Based on these, Yang et al. \cite{bhyy24,byyz25,yymz25} further introduced and studied the matrix $A_{p,\infty}$ weighted Besov-type spaces.
+We also refer to \cite{bcyy24,cyy25} in which Yang et al. introduced the matrix $A_{p,\infty}$ weighted Hardy spaces and characterized them in terms of various maximal functions and, especially, atoms in the matrix $A_p$ weight case and, as applications, Yang et al. introduced matrix-weighted Campanato spaces, proved that they are the dual spaces of matrix $A_p$ weighted Hardy spaces, and obtained the boundedness of Calder\'on--Zygmund operators on both matrix-weighted Hardy spaces and Campanato spaces.

-With the development of the theories of variable weights and matrix weights, the concept of variable matrix $\ca_{p(\cdot)}$ weights was introduced by Cruz-Uribe and Penrod \cite{cp23}, where they established the identity approximation theorem and studied the theory of variable matrix $\ca_{p(\cdot)}$ weighted Sobolev spaces; and moreover, they proved the reverse H\"older inequality for matrix $\ca_{p(\cdot)}$ weights on variable Lebesgue spaces in \cite{cp24}.
-Nieraeth and Penrod \cite{np25} later obtained the boundedness of Christ--Goldberg maximal operators and Calder\'on--Zygmund operators on matrix $\ca_{p(\cdot)}$ weighted variable Lebesgue spaces.
-Inspired by the definition of matrix $\ca_{p(\cdot)}$ weights and matrix $A_{p,\infty}$ weights, we introduced the concept of variable matrix $\ca_{p(\cdot),\infty}$ weights in \cite{yyz25}; and then, we obtained the theory of $\ca_{p(\cdot),\infty}$ weights in variable Lebesgue spaces and established the upper and lower $\ca_{p(\cdot),\infty}$ dimensions for further studies on variable function spaces.
+Combining the theories of variable weights and matrix weights, Cruz-Uribe and Penrod \cite{cp23} introduced variable matrix $\mathscr{A}_{p(\cdot)}$ weights, established the related 1identity approximation theorem and introduced the variable matrix $\mathscr{A}_{p(\cdot)}$ weighted Sobolev spaces.
+They also established the reverse H\"older inequality for matrix $\mathscr{A}_{p(\cdot)}$ weights on variable Lebesgue spaces in \cite{cp24}.
+Nieraeth and Penrod \cite{np25} later proved the boundedness of Christ--Goldberg maximal operators and Calder\'on--Zygmund operators on matrix $\mathscr{A}_{p(\cdot)}$ weighted variable Lebesgue spaces.
+Inspired by these, we \cite{yyz25} introduced variable matrix $\mathscr{A}_{p(\cdot),\infty}$ weights, proved the existence of their related reducing operators, and established the related reverse H\"older inequality.